ShumeiLL/data_wrangling_i/data_import.md

 ## Comparison with Base R

-what about ‘read.csv’…? read.csv is build into R, don’t need to load any packages
+what about `read.csv`…? read.csv is build into R, don’t need to load any packages

 use read_csv! do NOT use read.csv!!!